 - To offer wraparound support to our children to benefit our community

-We have created a Message Triangle to explain more about our goals:
+In 2016 we created a Message Triangle to explain more about our goals:

 Put simply, we want to support our community so that our children can learn effectively and reach their full potential in our schools.